The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: Loop weight Lg

 Every unknown $\psi_i$ on this figure we can obtain from a few $\psi_j$'s with $j<i$ and $\psi_0=\psi_{\pi_0}$.
 Indeed, we have:

-Let us take now $j=3$, the Dyck paths passing through this point are depicted on the fig.(\ref{figdpaths2}).
-From these we already know the components which are in the equivalence class of $\psi_i$'s from the fig.(\ref{figdpaths1}) and $\psi_{\pi_i}$, these components are: $\psi_9$, $\psi_{10}$, $\psi_{11}$, $\psi_{12}$, $\psi_{13}$, the rest are:
+Let us take now $j=3$, the Dyck paths passing through this point are depicted on the Fig. \ref{figdpaths2}.
+Among these we already know the components which are in the equivalence class w.r.t. the action of $\eta$ of $\psi_{\pi_i}$ and $\psi_i$ from Fig. \ref{figdpaths1}.
+These components are: $\psi_9$, $\psi_{10}$, $\psi_{11}$, $\psi_{12}$, $\psi_{13}$, the rest are:

 These computations are valid for any $L$ larger or equal to $3$.
 In the latter case it gives all 27 components.
-From the beginning of the computation we have chosen the reference state to be $\psi_{\pi_0}$ which is associated to the left boundary.
-We then observed that any component $\psi_{\pi}$ can be expressed through a number of components associated to larger Dyck paths than the path $\pi$.
-All computations can be done in a similar manner using for the reference $\psi_{\tilde{\pi}_0}$.
-The explicit results for $L=1,2$ are presented in the appendix A.
+In this calculation we have selected the reference state to be $\psi_{\pi_0}$.
+Then we found that any component $\psi_{\pi}$ can be expressed through a number of components associated to larger Dyck paths than the path $\pi$.
+All computations can be done in a similar manner using $\psi_{\tilde{\pi}_0}$ as the reference.
+The explicit results for $L=1,2$ are presented in Appendix \ref{appA}.